Skip to main content

 InView is a visibility detection utility that leverages the IntersectionObserver API to monitor when elements enter or leave the viewport.

-It provides customizable options for triggering events, delaying visibility changes, and dynamically adding CSS classes to elements based on their visibility state.
+It provides customizable options for triggering events, delaying visibility changes, and dynamically adding CSS classes to elements based on their visibility state and scrolling direction.
+InView automatically detects the direction from which elements enter or leave the viewport, enabling directional animations and interactions.

 Basic Demo